Investors make a mad dash for DoorDash stock after IPO and NYSE debut

 DoorDash, the food delivery app that’s used to ringing doorbells with lunch orders for customers, rang its IPO bell on the New York Stock Exchange on Wednesday.

 The offering, which was the first of two highly anticipated market debuts this week for tech companies impacted by the coronavirus pandemic, made headlines on Tuesday when it priced its shares at $102 a piece, above its expected range of $90 to $95.
-The stock surged nearly 80% on its debut today, opening at $182 per share.
+The stock soared nearly 80% on its debut today, opening at $182 per share.

 In late trading on Wednesday, the share price was hovering around $189.